mlange-42/chrono-photo/README.md

 ## How it works

+The basic algorithm to use is selected by option `--mode`.

+Three different modes are available: `darker`, `lighter` and `outlier`.
+The first two modes simply select the darkest or brightest value found for a certain pixel among all images.
+Calculations are very fast, but control over the result is limited.

+The core algorithm of this tool, which is explained in detail below, is based on outlier detection (`--mode outlier`).
+This method offers great control over the result and can handle a far wider range of scenarios.
+However, it is also computationally more expensive.

 The principle idea is to stack all images to be processes, and analyze the entire stack pixel by pixel (but see also section [Technical realization](#technical-realization)).